 - Subjecting an employee to verbal or physical harassment because of the employee’s sexual orientation.

 In California, the Fair Employment and Housing Act specifically provides protection from harassment or discrimination in employment because of the employee’s sexual orientation.
-Please contact our firm if you feel that you have experience sexual orientation discrimination at work.
+Please contact our firm if you feel that you have experienced sexual orientation discrimination at work.
 Our team of Los Angeles based attorneys with expertise in employment law will assist you in pursuing all legal remedies that are available to you.